 To establish our programs in a middle or high school, educators and parents should meet with school administration and encourage them to contact us to begin program implementation as soon as possible.

-For more information, you can Email us or call: 4215-804-8912.
+For more information, Email us or call: 4215-804-8912.

-For specific information about activity dates or project due dates, use the calendar on the bottom of the left-hand menu on our website.
+For specific information about student activity dates or project due dates, use the calendar on the bottom of the left-hand menu on our website.

 In its early years, Challenge Central offered a single online program that evaluated and improved skills in commonly used business software.
-Originally called the Technology Challenge, that program is being re-launched in 2020 as the The Challenges, which will offer business software assessments.
+Originally called the Technology Challenge, that program is being re-launched in 2024 as the The Challenges, which will offer business software assessments.

 Challenge Central staff is comprised of a small team of professionals who have worked together for over ten years.
-The organization is led by president and CEO Dana Elizabeth Egreczky, whose career includes 16 years as a middle and high school science teacher, several years as a corporate trainer, and almost two decades in various and successively larger chambers of commerce in New Jersey (the Somerset County Chamber of Commerce, the Morris County Chamber of Commerce, and the New Jersey Chamber of Commerce).
+The organization is led by president and CEO Dana Elizabeth Egreczky, whose career includes 16 years as a middle and high school science teacher, several years as a corporate trainer, and almost three decades in various and successively larger chambers of commerce in New Jersey (the Somerset County Chamber of Commerce, the Morris County Chamber of Commerce, and the New Jersey Chamber of Commerce).

 During her tenure as a workforce executive for the Chambers, Ms. Egreczky served the business community in identical capacities as their workforce development executive and president/CEO or Executive Director of their non-profit affiliates.
 Ms. Egreczky raised millions of dollars in grants and corporate contributions, served as Principal Project Investigator for several National Science Foundation and Robert Wood Johnson Foundation grants, and developed and established programs that reached tens of thousands of students across the New Jersey and beyond.

 Data harvested from those programs provided incontrovertible evidence that the programs were developed and deployed under the Chambers’ banners improved students’ academic outcomes and their readiness for college and the workplace.